lisafolliard/find_replace_Code_Review/README.md

-# Band Tracker

-##### A application to track bands and the venues where they've played, 8/28/2015
+# Find and Replace

+##### Finds and replaces words in a string, 9/11/2015

 #### By Lisa Folliard

 ## Description

-Users can:

-  - Add, view, edit and delete bands

-  - Add venues

-  - Add venues to a band

-  - See all the venues where a band has played on the individual band page
+A simple JavaScript application that will find a word in string and replace it with another word.
+It will return a new string that includes the replacement word.

 ## Setup

-Clone this repository to your local system
+* $ git clone this repository

-Utilize ActiveRecord to get database up and running

-run the following commands in project folder

-$ rake db:create

-$ rake db:migrate

-$ ruby app.rb

-go to localhost:4567 in your browser to open webapp
+* launch the app by opening index.html in browser

 ## Technologies Used

-* Ruby
-* Sinatra
-* RSpec
-* Capybara
-* Postgres
+* jquery-1.11.3.js

-* HTML
+* mocha.js

-* CSS
+* mocha.css

-* Active Record
+* chai.js

 ### Legal